PamFernandez/deep-learning-challenge/README.md

 # deep-learning-challenge
 # Charity Funding Predictor

-### This assignment to create an algorithm to predict whether or not applicatnts for funding will be successful if funded by a ficitional non-profit foundation.
+### This assignment was to create an algorithm to predict whether or not applicants for funding will be successful if funded by a ficitional non-profit foundation.
 ----------------------------
 ----------------------------